elephantscale/es-training-new/kubernetes/slides-archived/Kubernetes-Cluster-v1.md

 ---
 ## Data Mounted

-  * After the volume is attached, data is mounted into a container’s file system
+  * After the volume is attached, data is mounted into a container's file system

 ![](../../assets/images/kubernetes/Kubernetes-volumes-04.png) <!-- {"left" : 0.87, "top" : 2.18, "height" : 3.15, "width" : 8.51} -->